Effective: 30 September 2022

 Concierge Request means a requirement or request from an End User for a concierge service that is processed via the Concierge Module of the Services;

-Confidential Information means any and all information in whatsoever form relating to the Supplier or the Customer, or the business, prospective business, finances, technical processes, computer software (both source code and object code), Intellectual Property Rights or finances of the Supplier or the Customer (as the case may be), or compilations of two or more items of such information, whether or not each individual item is in itself confidential, which comes into a party’s possession by virtue of its entry into this Agreement or provision of the Services, and which the party regards, or could reasonably be expected to regard, as confidential and any and all information which has been or may be derived or obtained from any such information.
-The restrictions on use and disclosure of Confidential Information will not apply to any information or data the receiving Party can demonstrate (a) is rightfully furnished to it without restriction by a third party that is not itself subject to a restriction on disclosure of such information, (b) is generally available to the public without breach of the Agreement, (c) was independently developed by it (which independent development can be shown by written evidence) without reliance on what would otherwise be considered to be Confidential Information, or (d) was in the Party's lawful possession before any disclosure by the other Party.
+Confidential Information means any and all information in whatsoever form relating to the Supplier or the Customer, or the business, prospective business, finances, technical processes, computer software (both source code and object code), Intellectual Property Rights or finances of the Supplier or the Customer (as the case may be), or compilations of two or more items of such information, whether or not each individual item is in itself confidential, which comes into a party’s possession pursuant to this agreement, and which the party regards, or could reasonably be expected to regard, as confidential and any and all information which has been or may be derived or obtained from any such information.
+The restrictions on use and disclosure of Confidential Information will not apply to any information or data the receiving Party can demonstrate (a) is rightfully furnished to it without restriction by a third party that is not itself subject to a restriction on disclosure of such information, (b) is generally available to the public without breach of the agreement, (c) was independently developed by it (which independent development can be shown by written evidence) without reliance on what would otherwise be considered to be Confidential Information, or (d) was in the Party's lawful possession before any disclosure by the other Party.
 For clarity, all Customer Data will be treated as the Customer’s Confidential Information.

 Customer Users means those employees, agents and independent contractors of the Customer who access and use Services via the Customer’s account;